naughtygopher/goapp/README.md

 $ export ELASTIC_APM_METRICS_INTERVAL=60s
 ```

+Even though I still like ELK very much, it might be a smart move to start using [Open telemetry](https://opentelemetry.io/), ELK stack already supports it as well.
+Though, I haven't done any exhaustive research into what would you be missing out if you stuck to Open telemetry instead of ELK (or any similar providers') native SDKs.
+You can find [Go's Open telemetry libraries here](https://opentelemetry.io/docs/instrumentation/go/).

 # Note

 You can clone this repository and actually run the application, it'd start an HTTP server listening on port 8080 with the following routes available.